 Thip Samai: the best Pad Thai in Thailand

 Bold claim?
 Clearly.
 Have I done the research to back this up?
 Not at all (though that would be a dream come true).
-But based on our experience at Thip Samai plus the experiences great travel bloggers who went before us, and eventually led us there, I feel confident that Thip Samai is at the top of the list.
+But based on our experience at Thip Samai plus the experiences of all the great travel bloggers who went before us, and eventually led us there, I feel confident that Thip Samai is at the top of the list!